 Pagan roots still exist today at many Irish wells that Christians had dedicated to St. Brigid.
 Those wells were originally connected with the Celtic goddess Brigid.
 As noted, she is also the Goddess of the Well, which is historically very sacred as the womb of Mother Earth from which flows life-giving waters.
 The most significant wells are those that exist near a large tree, as there is deep reverence and old mythology about world trees and wells.
 Even today, the wells have pre-Christian significance.

 For example, worshippers mostly visit between dusk and dawn.
-This is the time of day when the Celts believed the veil to the world of spirits is thinnest.
+This is the time of day when the Celts believed the veil between the worlds of the living and of spirits is thinnest.
 The Irish annual pilgrimage to many of Brigid’s wells falls on the first Sunday in August.
 This day is a pre-Christian Gaelic holiday called Lughnasadh, after the god Lugh.
 Lughnasadh is one of the four seasonal holidays of the ancient Celts, and celebrations abound in honor of Lugh and the fall harvest.

 The Burning Flames That Endure

 Brigid started as the Great Goddess, exalted and inseparable from the everyday activities of the Celts.
 Although the Church rewrote her story, they were never able to completely supplant the tenacious goddess.
-Each Brigid reflected the essential spiritual values of her era, whether Pagan or Christian, and she still endures so strongly that it is now impossible to tell where the goddess ends and the saint begins.
+Each Brigid reflected the essential spiritual values of her era, whether Pagan or Christian.
+She still endures so strongly that it is now impossible to tell where the goddess ends and the saint begins.

 In 1993 a group of female followers re-lit Brigid’s fire, and her spirit still burns fervently in hearts and minds, as she continues to move through time as the enduring Celtic Goddess of the flame.